Neck Pain Treatment Specialist with Locations in

 San Antonio, Houston, Odessa and Corpus Christi, TX

-Cervical Degenerative Disc Disease Signs and Symptoms
+Signs and Symptoms of Cervical Degenerative Disc Disease and Cervical Herniated Disc

 In some advanced cases a patient may have loss of balance, a “wobbly gait”, difficulty with bladder control, and weakness, numbness, or pins and needles even in the lower extremities.
 In this case the patient is said to have a condition known as cervical myelopathy.

-On examination your Doctor may notice that you have a gait disturbance or that you have noticeable weakness when he tests your strength in your upper or lower extremities.
+On examination, your doctor may notice that you have a gait disturbance or that you have noticeable weakness when he tests your strength in your upper or lower extremities.
 You may also be found to have changes in your reflexes and sensation in your upper or lower extremities.

-Tests and Investigations
+Diagnosis, Tests and Investigations